Our Rating: 9.0/10

 Very comfortable chair designed for smaller individuals (recommended less than 5’9″ and 175 lbs.—but is sturdy enough to hold heavier users)

-The Omega 2018 comes with premium arm rests that can be adjusted four differen ways to ensure they fit your arms correctly
+The Secretlab Omega comes with premium arm rests that can be adjusted four different ways to ensure they fit your arms correctly

 Secretlab offers payments plans (~$29/month) on the chair, which makes it an easier buy for users who don’t necessarily have $329 to drop on a chair up front.

 The lumbar support pillow is nice, but as it doesn’t attach to the chair it can slide down when adjusting in the seat

 It’s been about two weeks now since I unboxed the Secretlab Omega edition gaming chair.
 And, today I’m back with the full review on the chair.

 Secretlab does recommend the Omega for users that are no taller than 5’9″, and that are a maximum weight of 240 lbs.
 Their recommended maximum weight for users in this chair is only 175 lbs.

 But, as I said in my unboxing and initial thoughts video (below), I weigh about 180 lbs., and I’m positive this chair could easily be used by users over 200 lbs.
 It’s very well built.